citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 Then, turn on the Use Custom Texture option in Graphics -> Enhancements and you are set to go.

 The following are previews of some awesome texture pack projects by the community.
 They aren't finished yet, but stay tuned!
 You can also check out the `#mods-and-texture-packs` channel on the Citra Discord server.

-(Juxtapose of custom texture MH)

-Click here to see a larger version of the above juxtapose.

 {{< juxtapose "ec2bf8ba-a025-11ea-a7cb-0edaf8f81e27" >}}